Open Letter To CNBC

 I might have 'caved' if I kept hearing, over and over and over, from supposedly knowledgable sources, that I could afford higher payments.

 Where is Mr. Santelli's outrage at the recent pronouncements, from Housing administration officials in the Bush administration, even as recently as the waning months of 2008, that 40% is their standard?

-In summary, I think Mr. Santelli's laissez faire attitude, supported by predators throughout the financial industry, is what got us here.
+In summary, I think Mr. Santelli's 'let them prey' attitude, supported by predators throughout the financial industry, is what got us here.

 I was pleased, when they had a trader named 'Ben' on the show, that they could not badger him into agreeing with the Santelli illogic.